Where to start looking for maps?

 Bushwalkers need accurate, up-to-date maps.
-Whether planning or leading a walk, or just walking with a few friends in the bush, good maps enable walkers to safely navigate their intended route.
-They also open new possibilities both during the walk planning and on the track.
+Whether planning or leading a club walk, or walking with a few friends in the bush, good maps enable walkers to safely navigate their intended route.
+They also open new possibilities during planning and when out on the track.
 So, where are these good maps found?
-We asked map expert, Andrew Robinson from the Koonung Bushwalking Club, to put together a guide for us.

 A word about scales

 Large scale maps are a must: a good scale is 1:25,000, i.e. 4cm on the map = 1km on the ground.
 1:50,000 (2cm = 1km ) is borderline, sometimes lacking sufficient detail for walkers, while 1:100,000 (1cm = 1km) is really only a detailed road map.